vwkd/code-system/src/languages/rust/trait/trait.md

 ## Extension trait

-idiomatic way to extend foreign trait

-trait with bound ??
+- trait with bound of foreign trait
-blanket implementation for all types
+- can provide blanket implementation for all types with foreign trait

 ```rs
 pub trait IteratorExt: Iterator { .. }